So Many Ways

 So Many Ways is the debut album by American R&B vocal group The Braxtons.
+It was released by Atlantic Records on August 6, 1996 in the United States.

-Released on August 6, 1996, the album produced four singles; "So Many Ways", "Only Love", "The Boss" – which peaked at number-one in the Billboard Dance Charts – and "Slow Flow".
-"So Many Ways" peaked at No. 26 on the Billboard R&B/Hip-Hop Albums charts and No. 3 on the Heatseekers Albums chart.
+Critics praised the album's smooth pop vocals, soulful harmonies, and sultry ballads, calling it a "strong debut" despite some criticism, particularly of "The Boss."
+So Many Ways peaked at number 26 on the US Top R&B/Hip-Hop Albums chart, also reaching number two on the Heatseekers chart, and produced four singles; "So Many Ways", "Only Love", "The Boss" – which peaked at number-one in the Billboard Dance Charts – and "Slow Flow".

 Background

 The Braxtons originally started out in 1989.
 They first signed as a fivesome to Arista Records which consisted of Toni Braxton and her four sisters, Tamar, Trina, Towanda and Traci.
 In 1990, they released their first single "Good Life".
 It would be their only single as a fivesome.
 "Good Life" failed to become a hit and The Braxtons were dropped from Arista Records.
 Despite the single's underwhelming performance, Toni Braxton's vocals caught the attention of Antonio "L.A."
 Reid and Kenneth "Babyface" Edmonds who were in the process of forming LaFace Records.
 Eventually, Toni signed as a solo artist and started her career in 1992.
 In 1996, three out of the four Braxtons, Trina, Tamar and Towanda reunited and released their album So Many Ways.
 Their older sister Traci, did not join them as she was pregnant at the time they signed a new contract.
 The album produced four singles: "So Many Ways", "Only Love", "Slow Flow" and "The Boss"; the latter peaked at number-one in the Billboard Dance Charts.